news-guy/utube/README.md

 The application consists of two main parts:

-1. **Frontend**: A React application that provides the user interface for entering YouTube video URLs and displaying summaries.
+1. **Frontend**: A React application deployed on GitHub Pages
-2. **Backend**: A Node.js server that securely handles API calls to YouTube and OpenAI services.
+2. **Backend**: A Node.js server deployed as serverless functions on Vercel

 ## Features